Skip to content

 \( \qlog{1 - q}{y} \) \( = \begin{cases} \ln y & \text{if } q = 0 \\ (y^q - 1) / q & \text{otherwise} \end{cases} \) scipy.special.boxcox

-2. B. Gompertz (1825) – On the nature of the function expressive of the law of human mortality, and on a new mode of determining the value of life contingencies.
+3. Benjamin Gompertz.
+On the nature of the function expressive of the law of human mortality, and on a new mode of determining the value of life contingencies. in a letter to francis baily, esq. frs &c. by benjamin gompertz, esq. fr s.
+In Abstracts of the Papers Printed in the Philosophical Transactions of the Royal Society of London, number 2, 252–253.
+The Royal Society London, 1833.

-3. A.F.
-Jenkinson (1955) – The frequency distribution of the annual maximum (or minimum) values of meteorological elements
+4. Arthur F Jenkinson.
+The frequency distribution of the annual maximum (or minimum) values of meteorological elements.
+Quarterly Journal of the Royal meteorological society, 81(348):158–171, 1955.